Book Consultation

 IndependenceNot mandatoryRequired

-Typical turnaroundAbout two weeks after complete dataAbout four weeks, minimum
+Typical turnaroundAbout two weeks after complete dataSet by the Registered public accountant

-The factors that move pricing are volume and complexity, cleanup needs, the number of entities, system integration, deadlines, and how much advisory depth you want.
-Planning ahead keeps costs down.
+The factors that affect a compilation timeline are volume and complexity, cleanup needs, the number of entities, system integration, and deadlines.
+Planning ahead keeps things moving.
 You can also estimate the corporate tax behind your numbers with our corporate tax calculator.

 Our Actual Experience

-A client with two related corporations expected one flat fee for both.
-Because each entity needed its own statements, we quoted them separately and explained why up front.
-No surprise on the invoice kept the relationship strong.
+A client with two related corporations expected one engagement to cover both.
+Because each entity needed its own statements, we set them up separately and explained why up front.
+No surprise at delivery kept the relationship strong.
 Figures changed for privacy.

 CRA Deadline